-The size and composition of individual atmospheric particles were assessed using a single particle aerosol mass spectrometer in Ningbo, China, from December 30, 2016, to January 12, 2017.
-The particles primarily comprised carbonaceous and inorganic particles.
-In total, 60% of the particles were carbonaceous, thus making them the principal particles.
-All particle types included internally mixed secondary species, such as nitrate and sulfate.
-Temporal trends of particle number concentrations and particulate matter with an aerodynamic diameter of less than 2.5 μm (PM2.5) mass concentrations demonstrated that secondary formation in Ningbo had a severe effect on particle pollution.
-The sampling period was divided into three subperiods based on PM2.5 mass concentrations.
-In period I, local emissions and secondary formation primarily contributed to pollution.
-During periods II and III, particle abundance under high wind speed indicated that regional transport was a primary source of the two pollution processes.
-During the sampling period, high PM2.5 mass concentrations were often observed under high relative humidity and low temperature conditions at night.
-The results showed that stagnant meteorological conditions increased pollution in winter.
-This study enhanced the understanding of the size and composition of individual particles in the southern Yangtze River Delta region and provided useful information on the formation and growth of atmospheric aerosols.
+The size and composition of individual atmospheric particles were assessed using a single particle aerosol mass spectrometer in Ningbo, China, from 30 December 2016 to 12 January 2017.
+The particles were primarily carbonaceous and inorganic, with the majority (60%) being carbonaceous.
+All of the major particle types contained internally mixed secondary species, such as nitrate and sulfate.
+The temporal trends of the particle number concentrations and PM2.5 (particulate matter with an aerodynamic diameter < 2.5 µm) mass concentrations indicated that secondary formation in Ningbo severely affected the air quality.
+The sampling period was divided into three subperiods according to the PM2.5 mass concentration.
+During Period I, local emission and secondary formation were the primary contributors of the pollution, and during Periods II and III, the abundance of particles occurring with high-speed winds indicated that regional transport was a primary factor in these two pollution processes.
+Additionally, high PM2.5 mass concentrations were often observed at night during high relative humidity and low temperatures across the entire sampling period.
+These results demonstrate that stagnant meteorological conditions increase pollution during winter.
+Overall, this study enhances our understanding of particulate pollution in the southern Yangtze River Delta region and provides useful information on the formation and growth of atmospheric aerosols.